- <div style="background-image:url(/live/image/gid/60/width/1600/height/300/crop/1/29999_6856950268_ed6442d1ca_o.rev.1450805264.jpg)"/>

 |Total Out-of- Pocket Expenses||$5,750|

-Tuition rates and program fees are subject to change each year, but this information was up-to-date as of March 2017 for the 2017/2018 academic year.
+Tuition rates and program fees are subject to change each year, but this information was up-to-date as of February 2018.
 This will be updated in March for the 2017-2018 academic year.

 Keep in mind that you may spend more or less in certain areas like personal expenses, travel, meals, or airfare, depending on exchange rates and your own spending habits.
 Classroom or lab fees are not included in this estimate.